lifebit-ai/locuszoom-standalone/README.md

 # Status

 This version of LocusZoom is no longer under active development.
 Bug fixes and small updates may be made, though it is unlikely.

-A new web-based interactive version of LocusZoom is currently under active development.
-Please see the [locuszoom.js github site](https://github.com/statgen/locuszoom/) for information on using it on your own sites, or see a preview of it in action at [locuszoom.org](http://locuszoom.org/locuszoomjs.php).
+A new web-based interactive version of LocusZoom is now available on [my.locuszoom.org](https://my.locuszoom.org/).
+Find information on how to use it on your own sites at the [locuszoom.js github site](https://github.com/statgen/locuszoom/).

 # Releases